STRIDE: Structure and Embedding Distillation with Attention for Graph Neural Networks: Conclusion

 \section{Conclusion}

-Graph Neural Networks (GNNs) have increased in complexity in recent years, owing to the rapidly increasing size of graph datasets.
-This increase in complexity poses a problem for latency-sensitive applications such as real-time recommendation and real-time spam detection, as GNN model sizes do not scale well with latency.
-To address this predicament, we propose an innovative solution known as Attention-Based Knowledge Distillation (\system). \system employs an attention-based feature linking mechanism to identify important intermediate teacher-student layer pairs and focuses on aligning the node embeddings of those pairs.
-This knowledge distillation approach broadly outperforms SOTA GNN-specific KD approaches over a wide variety of compression settings.
-It also works with both deep and shallow networks as proven by our experiments and performs well with several different types of GNN architectures.
-On average, we achieve a $1.79\%$ increase in accuracy with a $32.3\times$ compression ratio on OGBN-Mag, a large graph dataset, compared to state-of-the-art approaches.
+The ever-growing size and complexity of GNNs pose problems such as increased computational complexity, memory usage, storage requirements, over-smoothing, and over-squashing, which complicate their practical deployment for various applications such as real-time recommendation systems, spam detection, and rapid image retrieval.
+To address this difficulty, we propose an innovative solution known as Structure and Embedding Distillation with Attention (\system). \system employs an attention-based feature linking mechanism to identify important intermediate teacher-student layer pairs and focuses on aligning the node embeddings and graph structure of those pairs.
+This KD approach broadly outperforms existing KD approaches for GNNs over a wide variety of compression settings.
+It also works with both deep and shallow networks, and shows robust performance with different GNN architectures.
+On average, we achieve a $2.13\%$ increase in accuracy with a $32.3\times$ compression ratio on OGBN-Mag, a large graph dataset, compared to state-of-the-art approaches.
+On smaller datasets (e.g., Pubmed), STRIDE matches the accuracy of state-of-the-art methods while achieving a $141\times$ compression ratio.